Whether you are engaged, just married, or have been married a long time, you should read this post with 10 pieces of important advice for newlyweds.

 “Here is my precious child.
 I am putting Him in your care.
 His growth, his strength, his desire to succeed will be more influenced by your treatment of him than anyone or anything in the world.
 Please, take care of him.
 Love him.
 Treat him well.”

 Your husband would be devastated to think that you have a low opinion of him.
+It’s why this is such an important piece of advice for newlyweds.

 Because I didn’t understand these concepts the first couple of months of my marriage, I had Phillip so stressed out about pleasing me and making me happy.
 It didn’t help that I was so sick and there was nothing he could do about it.
 He would worry and stress during the day at work and school if he was making me happy enough.